Roland S. Kent, MD

 - University of the Health Sciences

-- Associate Professor of Orthopaedic Surgery for Uniformed Services University of the Health Sciences
+- Associate Professor of Orthopedic Surgery for Uniformed Services University of the Health Sciences

 Personal Interests and Hobbies:

 Dr. Kent enjoys spending time with his wife and three children.
-He participates in sports and outdoor activities including triathlons, snow sports, water sports, camping, hiking, rock-climbing and kitesurfing.
+He participates in sports and outdoor activities including triathlons, snow sports, water sports, camping, hiking, rock-climbing and kite surfing.
 He has completed Coeur d’Alene Ironman on multiple occasions and continues to cycle and compete in triathlons regularly.
-He is a founder of a not-for- profit organization of multi-sport enthusiasts that train and race to raise awareness and donations for the Navy SEAL Foundation in memory of fallen Navy SEAL, John Kainer.
-He participates actively in church activities and has served as a leader in both the Cub Scouts and Boy Scouts of America.
+He participates actively as a youth mentor.